Green Hills of Africa: Synopsis

 In Part 1: "Pursuit and Conversation", Hemingway discusses American and European writers with an Austrian expatriate while reflecting on hunting and jealousy among his peers.

 Part 2: "Pursuit Remembered" shifts to a flashback of previous hunts in northern Tanzania and explores his literary ideals.
 The flashback is a description of the Rift Valley and descriptions of how to field dress prey.
-Hemingway kills a rhino, but his friend Karl kills a bigger one.
+Hemingway kills a rhinoceros, but his friend Karl kills a bigger one.
 The literary discussion moves to European writers such as Tolstoy, Flaubert, Stendhal, and Dostoevsky.

 In Part 3: "Pursuit and Failure", Hemingway struggles to find a kudu and confronts frustration and envy.

 Finally, in Part 4: "Pursuit as Happiness", he succeeds in killing a magnificent kudu bull, only to learn that his friend Karl shot an even larger one, forcing him to confront pride, humility, and the meaning of achievement.